 At The Law Offices of Laufer, Dalena, Cadicina, Jensen & Bradley, our divorce and family law attorneys have seen just about every type of parental dispute in our many years of legal experience.
 Our attorneys understand that each family dynamic must be approached differently, and we take pride in offering white glove legal service as we have done for decades for clients in local Northern New Jersey communities including Morristown, Mendham, Chester, Chatham, Morris Plains, Harding, Morris Township, and all of Morris County.
 Our qualified legal staff includes thirteen lawyers who have been selected for inclusion on the Thompson Reuters Super Lawyers and/or Super Lawyers Rising Stars list.

-Call our Morristown offices by dialing 973.975.4043 or contact us online today to discuss any disputes you may have regarding child custody, child support, grandparent visitation, or any other family law matters.
+Call our Morristown offices by dialing our office or contact us online today to discuss any disputes you may have regarding child custody, child support, grandparent visitation, or any other family law matters.